 There are three main resin flooring types available – MMA resin, polyurethane and epoxy.
 Each MMA resin type has its own features and benefits, here we explore MMA resin types in depth and look at the comparative resin flooring types.

-Degafloor only offer fast curing methyl methacrylate, known as MMA resin.
-Degafloor are able to meet the vast majority of customer needs, regardless of industry, this is due to the outstanding and unique benefits that come from the use of MMA resin types.
+Degafloor only offers fast-curing methyl methacrylate, known as MMA resin.
+Degafloor is able to meet the vast majority of customer needs, regardless of industry, this is due to the outstanding and unique benefits that come from the use of MMA resin types.

 |Cure type||Degafloor MMA flooring||Epoxy/Polyurethane flooring|

 Time to full physical cure

 (i.e. able to fully traffic)

 Degafloor resin floorings can be installed at temperatures down to -30°C without any detrimental effect on cure time.
 For most epoxy and polyurethane resins, manufacturers’ guidelines advise they should not be installed at temperatures of less than 5-10°C, with the optimal cure temperature being approx. 20°C.

 The speed of cure for epoxy or polyurethane installations is greatly affected by temperature.
 The higher the temperature, the faster the cure – please note most epoxy and polyurethane specification sheets quote cure times at 20°C. However, if epoxies and polyurethanes are exposed to temperatures below 5°C during the curing process, there is a high probability that the installation will be compromised.

 Nearly all resin systems are installed in multiple layers – primer, main body coat layer and seal coat/s.
 As Degafloor products cure fully in just 2 hours, there is no real downtime between the application of each layer.